Goda’s Slave – Chapter 7: Twin Gardens

 Kanna’s anger boiled into the back of her eyes, where it had started to transform into tears against her will.
 She slammed her hands on the table.
 She was opening her mouth again, to shout at the woman, but then a voice came trickling smoothly from behind her shoulder.

-Kanna let out a breath and retreated, until she was sitting flatly on the ground again.
-She felt just a pair of tears spill over.
+Kanna sighed and retreated, until she was sitting flatly on the ground once again, though a single pair of angry tears had managed to spill over.
 They left a trail of heat on her face.

 “‘Kanna Rava’ is fine,” she said finally, her tension deflating.

 “Listen, I…I didn’t mean to be….”
 The assistant looked alarmed by Kanna’s emotions.
 “There’s no reason to cry, all right?
-I’m not trying to insult you or be insensitive to your culture.
+I’m not trying to insult you or your culture.
 It’s just that this is the way things are.”

 Kanna nodded in acceptance.
-She was staring at the table with unfocused eyes, so at first she didn’t notice the presence that had fluttered into their midst.
+She was staring at the table with unfocused eyes, so at first she didn’t notice the presence that had fluttered into the courtyard.

 “What’s all the ruckus about, hm?”
 The tall figure of Priestess Rem loomed over the assistant.
 She was smiling the same as always, not a hint of trouble on her face.
 “I’m sure you don’t mean to disturb the silence of the monastery, but we are about to sound the chime to end the prayers, and the priestesses need to be able to hear it.”

 Kanna’s face grew warm with embarrassment.
-Out of the corner of her eye, she sensed her master glancing up at the woman in black—though Goda quickly turned away again.
+Out of the corner of her eye, she sensed Goda glancing up at the woman in black—though her master’s gaze did not linger for long.

 “We were just wrapping up the paperwork, Priestess,” the assistant mumbled, her expression similarly laced with shame.